 SCHMIDT’S LAGER – Wisconsin wizz retains fair sour malt pleasantry, sticky corn sugar swank, and salty yeast bottom to hoppy cardboard finish.

-STROH’S LAGER – Tawdry tawny Milwaukee-Detroit drivel limps down the throat with fair roasted barleymalt consistency, finishing weak.
-Canned version lacks fire-brewed thrust, retaining rancid sourness.
+STROH’S LAGER – Tawdry tawny Milwaukee-Detroit drivel limps down the throat with fair roasted cereal graining and corn grits, finishing weak.
+Canned version lacks sweetly slick fire-brewed thrust, retaining rancid sourness.

 BLUE COLLAR AMERICAN SUDS FROM THE PAST